Home

 New Bat Standards

-Composite Metal Bats Have The Capacity To Produce Dangerous Baseball Speeds
+Composite Metal Bats Can Produce Dangerous Baseball Speeds

 This rise has been attributed to the use of non-wood bats, such as a composite baseball bats whose performances over time will boost their propelling power and speed of baseball leaving the bats, has led to the need of the NCAA to adjust the existing bat standards.